AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

    Select one or more arrows between 2 nodes where you want to apply the breakdown, then right-click one of the selected arrows.

 1. Select [!UICONTROL **Breakdown**].

+### Apply a breakdown to an individual node

+You can drag a dimension from the left rail onto the node on the canvas where you want to apply the breakdown.

+For more information, see [Add a node](#add-a-node).

 ### Create an audience